 A bit about The Forest Approach

-During our workshops, you/your child will have access to fantastic woodland locations where you/they will have hands-on experiences.
+During our workshops, your child will have access to fantastic woodland locations where they will have child-led experiences.

-Our activities allow you/your child to progress at your/their own pace and in your/their own unique way through a state of deep involvement, engaging minds in the natural wonderment of the surrounding environment and participation in activities in the woodlands and at our on-site base ‘The Hut’.
+Our activities allow your child to progress at their own pace and in their unique way through a state of deep involvement, engaging minds in the natural wonderment of the surrounding environment and participation in activities in the woodlands and at our on-site base, ‘The Hut’.

 We design our workshops around the ages, stages, and needs of the individuals and groups attending.

-We work in partnership with children, their parents, adults, carers, Early Years practitioners and teachers to support the participants to pursue their own interests and curiosity, enabling them to create their own world and reach their individual potential.
+We work in partnership with children, their parents, adults, carers, Early Years practitioners and teachers to support the participants in pursuing their interests and curiosity, enabling them to create their world and reach their potential.